castaned/ML-integration-CMSSW/docs/usage/01_usage.md

 python3 execute_data_processing.py -f data_processing_config.yaml
 ```

-You can check the status of your jobs in HTCondor with `condor_q`.
+When you execute the Python script, it first creates a tar archive of the entire `afs_cms_base` directory and uploads it to `eos_output_dir`.
+This step is performed locally in your current shell and may take several minutes.
+Once the jobs are submitted to HTCondor, you can monitor their status using `condor_q`.
 Also, the logs are stored in `logs/`.
 After all the jobs finish, the new ROOT file will be in the directory specified by `eos_output_dir`.

 Now we convert the ROOT file into HDF5 files.
 First, we go to the directory: